mvolkmann/blog/src/swift/Xcode.md

 to filter the list of symbols.
 Click a symbol name to see the symbol and a list of OSes where it is supported.
-Double-click a symbol name to insert it.
+Double-click a symbol name to insert it at the cursor location or drag it to the desired location inside a container view.
+This will insert `Image(systemName: "{symbol-name}")`.

 ## Source Control